TeamSmil3y/PigeonPost/README.md

 Simple and easy to use Python web framework

 # pigeon
-Pigeon is a versatile standalone Python web application framework.
+Pigeon is a versatile Python web application framework.
 It prioritizes a seamless and straightforward initial setup process, while also providing the capability to develop sophisticated applications.

 Pigeon is committed to empowering developers with complete control and an array of customization possibilities, all while ensuring user-friendly, convenient, and accessible usage.